The best sales to shop this weekend: Allswell, Homesick, Under Armour and more - CNN Underscored

 Under Armour

 Under Armour is the brand behind some of the best activewear and footwear in the game, and now it’s giving back to those customers who have been the most vital during this trying year.
-Now through March 15, first responders, including healthcare workers, police, fire and EMT works, along with educators, active duty military, veterans and military families can take 40% off their UA purchase.
+Now through March 15, first responders, including health care workers, police, fire and EMT workers, along with educators, active duty military, veterans and military families, can take 40% off their UA purchase.
 Customers can validate their status via ID.me.

 More deals to shop